JTaisey389/reading-notes201.md/Read05.md

 Example: Vertical Align: Baseline, Sub, Super, Top, Top-Text, Middle, Bottom, Text-Bottom

-- Lastly you can also indent the text, this allows the creator a way to show importance within a document
+- Lastly, you can also indent the text, this allows the creator a way to show importance within a document

 ### Styling Text With CSS
 - As with text choices, sizes, locations.
 You can also style the text to give it flair.

 Example: Text-Shadow

-Example: You can capital first letters, or first lines.
-These are psuedo-elements
+Example: You can capital first letters or first lines.
+These are pseudo-elements

 Example: With links to other pages, typically they are blue.
-With styling you can change the color of the link.
+With styling, you can change the color of the link.

 ### Responding to Users
-- With this tool, you start to bring your page to live.
+- With this tool, you start to bring your page to life.

 Example: Hover, Active, Focus

 ### Attribute Selection
-- In the book you were introduces to a popular set of CSS selectors.
-There are also attributes that allow you to creat rules that apply to elements.
+- In the book, you were introduced to a popular set of CSS selectors.
+There are also attributes that allow you to create rules that apply to elements.

 Example: Existence, Equality, Space, Prefix, Substring, Suffix

 ### Table of Contents
 - [Read 01 Introductions to HTML and JavaScript](Read01.md)